JuanBorracho/numiko-challenge/README.md

 - The main title I made an h2 heading because this card would likely be a component for a larger site and for SEO there should only be one h1 on each page, but you can have multiple h2 headings.

 - I have put the font weight, font size and font family utitiles for the body copy on the body tag to take advantage of the cascading nature of CSS so that I won't have to put font-inter etc on each p tag.

+- I spent some time on the image overlay.
+First I tried the technique of using an empty div as a background and then setting the opacity.
+However, even when adjusting the opacity and the colour, this still didn't look close enough to the design.
+Therefore I tried using the Tailwind utitilies for mix-blend-mode and adjusted the overlay colour slightly until I found a combination that was close enough to the design.